The author is a guitarist and bassist with over 35 years of experience as a musician.

-There are a few different versions of these amps, from the bare-bones models with no effects, to the "R" models which feature only reverb.
-In this article we'll look at the CFX versions, with onboard effects that sound amazing and are very easy to use.
-The Carbon Fibre look is just icing on the cake, and gives these amps a unique appearance.
+There are a few different versions of these amps, from the bare-bones models with no effects to the "R" models which feature only reverb.
+In this article, we'll look at the Gold Series FX versions, with onboard effects that sound amazing and are very easy to use.

 There are a lot of choices out there, but you know Marshall is one of the top guitar amp brands in the world.
 Here's a look at the Marshall MG Series along with my thoughts and advice on each model.

-This little dynamo pushes 15 watts through an 8-inch speaker and features four channels (Clean, Crunch, OD1 and OD2) along with six very good effects: Reverb, Chorus, Phaser, Flanger, Delay and Octave.
+This little dynamo pushes 15 watts through an 8-inch speaker and features four channels (Clean, Crunch, OD1, and OD2) along with five very good effects: Reverb, Chorus, Phaser, Flanger, and Delay.
 The reverb can be applied independently of the other effects, and your settings are programmable.

 This is an outstanding little amp that packs more features than you'd expect.
 It's even footswitch compatible.

-The MG30CFX is what I think of as an "in between" amp.
+The Marshall MG30GFX is what I think of as an "in-between" amp.
 That means it really doesn't have the power to gig or rehearse with a band, but it's bigger than most practice amps.

-Still, I'd call it a practice amp, and if you want something with a bigger speaker and a bit more power than the MG15 it is a good choice.
+Still, I'd call it a practice amp, and if you want something with a bigger speaker and a bit more power than the MG15 I suggest checking it out.

-If you intend to play loud, you'll get more out of the MG30CFX.
+If you intend to play loud, you'll get more out of the MG30.
 But remember it is still not going to be loud enough to play with a live drummer.
-You'd need to mic it up for that, or choose a more powerful model in the MG series.
+You'd need to mic it up for that or choose a more powerful model in the MG series.

 However, what I like about the Marshall is the limited but very functional effects section along with a more classic interface for dialing in solid-state overdrive sounds.